kdaniel01/HomeLab-Environment-/README.md

 <h2>Part 1- Creating Domain Controller from Windows Server 2022:</h2>

 <p align="center">
 I created a VM to be used as Domain Controller for an organization called "Tunetech".
 The VM will be configured with Server Manager.
-"DC-1-Win2022" was created and Network settings was configured for Adapter 1 to be attached to the Internal Network.<br />
+"DC-1-Win2022" was created and the Network setting was configured for Adapter 1 to be attached to the Internal Network.<br />
 <img src="https://i.imgur.com/VpLeQSL.png" height="80%" alt="Disk Sanitization Steps"/>
 <br />
 <img src="https://i.imgur.com/zAkGnVh.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>